sanu-9/AdventureWorks/README.md

   ![Screenshot (102)](https://github.com/user-attachments/assets/83e42c2b-2b42-40ca-af0e-083bd6b69ad8)

-  ## Map Dashboard -
+  ## 2.Map Dashboard -
   Total orders per Country

-  ## Product Deatail Dashboard -
+  ## 3.Product Detail Dashboard -
   This dashboard shows more detail for perticular product.

   Also, there is adjusted price displayed using numeric parameters to compare weekly profit and adjusted profit.

   Lastly, I added different product metrics using field parameters to showcase the weekly trend of selected metric.

+  ## Customer Detail Dashboard -
+  Build a customer-level view to drill into performance at the individual customer level and breakdown different customer profiles  and segments.

+  ## 5.Decomposition Tree:
+  I added decomposition tree using AI features available in Power Bi to show data (total orders) across different categories and subcategories.

+  #### In this project I explore features like bookmark, drillthrough filters, parameters, tooltips and more.